 Partnership with NCMEC

 FBI personnel assigned to NCMEC review information that is provided to NCMEC's CyberTipline.
 The tipline receives reports of child sexual exploitation incidents via an online form.
-NCMEC also maintains a 24-hour hotline at 1-800-THE-LOST and a website.
+NCMEC also maintains a 24-hour hotline at 1-800-THE-LOST, a website, and a resource page on child sex trafficking.

 The FBI is committed to ensuring that victims receive the rights they are entitled to and the assistance they need to cope with crime.
 Treating victims with respect and providing them with assistance benefits victims and helps us build better cases.
 Our resources include the Victim Services Division at FBI Headquarters and victim specialists nationwide.